menu MENU

 A London specialist explains the causes of testicular pain and when you should seek help

+Testicular pain can be worrying.
+For many men, it immediately raises concerns about something serious, and it is not always clear what is causing it.
 This is something we see regularly in clinic, and in many cases, the cause is not dangerous but can still be uncomfortable and persistent.

-The key thing to understand is this.
+The key thing to understand is this:

 Testicular pain is often not coming directly from the testicle itself.